Quiz bots — A new way to increase conversions

 The concept of a quiz bot is pretty simple.
 The bot asks the user a few questions (generally about an interesting topic), tells the users when they are right and when they are wrong, and then once the quiz is done, it calculates a score!

 It might seem like such a use case has niche appeal.
-People in the media space, whose job it is to entertain their customers could see value out of a quiz bot, but past this who else would need such a bot?
-Think of Buzzfeed type quizzes.
+People in the media space, whose job it is to entertain their customers, could see value in a quiz bot, but past this, who else would need such a bot?
+Think of Buzzfeed-type quizzes.

-Surprisingly, we found that such quiz bots have immense potential for non-entertainment related businesses as well.
-TARS users are making Quiz bots for promotional campaigns, employee training, lead generation, the whole gamut.
+Surprisingly, we found that such quiz bots have immense potential for non-entertainment-related businesses as well.
+Tars users are making Quiz bots for promotional campaigns, employee training, lead generation, and the whole gamut.
 The more we thought about it, the more we fell in love with the idea.
 The fit that quizzes and bots have is natural, regardless of what industry you are in.

 Quiz Bots mean more engagement